evaleev/libint/INSTALL.md

   - consumes no options
   - build target `export` to stop after this step and collect source tarball
 * library
-  - can be build as a subproject (FetchContent) or completely insulated (bare ExternalProject; default)
+  - can be built as a subproject (FetchContent) or completely insulated (bare ExternalProject; default)
   - if building via bare ExternalProject:
     - (4) unpack the export tarball and build the library and install into <build>/library-install-stage/
     - duration depends on number of integrals requested, runs in parallel